siglens/siglens-docs/docs/log-ingestion/fluentd.md

 # Fluentd

-_Ingesting logs into Siglens using Fluentd_
+_Ingesting logs into SigLens using Fluentd_

 ### 1. Install Fluentd